celine-lee/Mobile_HRI_Lab_Hub/Lab1/cl923_Readme.md

 # Interaction First
-\*\***List the names and NetID for your partners here.**\*\*
+\*\***List the names and NetID for your partners here.**\*\* Antony Tahan at674
+Arushi Nigam an452
+Celine Lee cl923

 In this lab, you will modify a robotic creature (ConeBot) that is originally designed by [Dr. Rei Lee](https://infosci.cornell.edu/~reilee/), a friend of our lab.
 The [ConeBot](https://infosci.cornell.edu/~reilee/ConeBot/) is a shy robot that hides under a small traffic cone.
 It is adventuring the world by itself but hopes people don't notice it at all.